Paper-Proof/paperproof/CONTRIBUTING.md

 Additionally, there is a version of Lean that's used for building the Paperproof library.
 There are two Lean versions mentioned in this repo:
 - `/lean-toolchain` - this contains a Lean version that's used when you open `code paperproof` In particular, our `/Examples.lean` and `_/examples.lean` always use it.
+This file doesn't affect the users of Paperproof, it's just for Paperproof developers so that we can test stuff.
 - `/lean/lean-toolchain` - this contains a Lean version that's used when you open `code paperproof/lean`.

-When someone uses Paperproof as a dependency, these versions don't affect anything - the project is built using *their* Lean version.
+When someone uses Paperproof as a dependency, their project will be FORCEFULLY UPGRADED up to `/lean/lean-toolchain` Lean version (see https://github.com/Paper-Proof/paperproof/issues/69).
+That's why we keep the LOWEST Lean version we support in `/lean/lean-toolchain`.
-Our task here is to aim or the largest backwards-compatibility possible.

-At the moment we support Lean version in at least [from leanprover/lean4:v4.12.0-rc1, to leanprover/lean4:v4.20.1] (UPDATE: the versions are more recent now, but the point stands) range, which is around one year of Lean versions.
-Our code does raise deprecation warnings for users on v4.20.1 and higher versions of Lean, however we don't upgrade it, as that would break Paperproof for users with Lean v4.12.0.
-We will upgrade it when Paperproof code starts breaking for users on newer versions of Lean.
+For example, if Paperproof compiles in [`leanprover/lean4:v4.27.0`, `leanprover/lean4:v4.28.0`, `leanprover/lean4:v4.29.0`] (and doesn't compile for any other Lean versions), we must put `leanprover/lean4:v4.27.0` into our `/lean/lean-toolchain`.

 <div align="center">
 <img width="60px" src="https://github.com/Paper-Proof/paperproof/assets/7578559/58f24cf2-4336-4376-8738-6463e3802ba0">